 Newegg's cash and cash equivalents consist primarily of cash on deposit, certificates of deposit, and money market accounts.
 Cash equivalents are all highly liquid investments with original maturities of three months or less.
 Amounts receivable from credit card processors are also considered cash equivalents as they are both short term and highly liquid in nature, and are typically converted to cash within three business days.
-Amounts due to it from credit card processors that are classified as cash and cash equivalents totaled \$17.5 million and \$9.2 million at December 31, 2020 and 2019, respectively.
+Amounts due to it from credit card processors that are classified as cash and cash equivalents totaled 13.2 million and \$9.2 million at June 30, 2020 and December 31, 2019, respectively.
 Newegg anticipates that its existing cash and funds generated from operations will be sufficient to meet its working capital needs and expected capital expenditures for at least 12 months from the date of the filing of this prospectus.
 Newegg's cash and cash equivalents are primarily denominated in U.S. dollars.

 Newegg historically experiences higher sales in the fourth quarter due to the holiday season.
 In anticipation of such higher sales, Newegg typically begins building up its inventory levels in the late third quarter.
 Such inventory build-up may require it to expend cash faster than Newegg generates by its operations during these periods.
 Also as a result of this inventory build-up and faster inventory turnover during the fourth quarter, its accounts payable are typically at their highest levels at year-end, as compared to the first, second and third quarters when sales are lower.
+The COVID-19 pandemic has resulted in a higher accounts payable balance at June 30, 2020 than expected, due to an increased purchase volume to meet its increased sales demand.